Medicare Supplement Plan F

 There may be a $0 premium; however, once you get sick the real troubles begin.
 Getting sick on one of these plans could mean the end of a savings account.

-The coverage needed for healthcare will protect the sick and ill, Medicare Advantage protects the healthy.
-Part C will replace your Medicare, another name for this policy is a Medicare replacement plan.
+The coverage needed for healthcare protects the sick and ill, Medicare Advantage protects the healthy.
+Part C replaces your Medicare, another name for this policy is a Medicare replacement plan.

 Nobody wants to lose Traditional Medicare coverage to enroll in a policy with restrictions and hidden fees.
 Well, Medicare Advantage plans have restrictions and hidden fees that aren’t associated with Medigap Plan F.

-A Medicare Supplement plan provides beneficiaries with comfort knowing their needs will be taken care of; even in high-cost healthcare situations.
+A Medicare Supplement plan provides beneficiaries with comfort knowing their needs are taken care of; even in high-cost healthcare situations.
 Additionally, Medigap plans have predictable costs and each year the things you’re responsible for, they remain the same.